cbmira01/FeatureRanking/doc/REPORT.md

 this project, and present the most challenge to a workstation's capacity to solve this problem.

-    "German" feature ranking runtimes on some selected platforms:
+    "German" feature ranking runtimes on some selected platforms.
+These figures need to be revisted as improvements are made.

     - Lenovo 7033HH9 Desktop
         CPU: Intel(R) Core(TM) i5-2400 3.10GHz, 4 Logical Processors